stomp-js/stomp-websocket/docs/README.md

 [entry point](https://stomp-js.github.io/stomp-websocket/codo/extra/docs-src/Introduction.md.html).
 (or [with frames](https://stomp-js.github.io/stomp-websocket/codo/))

-This library comes with a detailed usage instructions.
+This library comes with detailed usage instructions.
 Please find it at [Usage instructions](https://stomp-js.github.io/stomp-websocket/codo/extra/docs-src/Usage.md.html).

 If you were using older versions and wish to benefit from newer features, head to [Upgrading](https://stomp-js.github.io/stomp-websocket/codo/extra/docs-src/Upgrade.md.html).

-If you are existing user and will like to deep dive - API Reference for important entities:
+If you are an existing user and will like to deep dive - API references for important entities:

 * [Stomp](https://stomp-js.github.io/stomp-websocket/codo/mixin/Stomp.html)
 * [Client](https://stomp-js.github.io/stomp-websocket/codo/class/Client.html)